grafana/developer-advocacy/projects/Grafana Office Hours/GOH 16 - Grafana Agent with Paschalis Tsilias.md

 		- Transforming or filtering out metrics
 		- Changing routing
 - Recent changes in Grafana Agent
+	- flow mode feature parity
 	- Continuous profiling support via Pyroscope
+		- eBPF-based profiling
 - Future of Grafana Agent
+	- Get people to use Flow and not static
+	- better UI, better scaling,
+	- play even better with OTel ecosystem
 		- Become an OTel Collector itself - what does this mean?
+			- distribution of OTel Collector - like a flavour.
+Be a drop-in replacement for OTel collector.
-	- Ability to convert one type of signal to another (Prometheus to Loki for example)
+	- Ability to convert one type of signal to another (Prometheus to Loki for example) - some OTel collectors already do this
 	- Auto-instrumentation?
 - Outro
 	- If people want to learn more about this topic, where should they go?